Goals for today

 General instructions

-In Lab 1, you started to create a CV using RMarkdown, but we did not have much time to work on it.
+In Lab 1, you started to create a CV using Quarto, but we did not have much time to work on it.
 Today, you will have more time to continue this exercise and you’ll get your CV version-controlled on GitHub.

 Before you start, please create a new GitHub repo named cv-yourname (replace yourname with your name), clone the repo to your computer, and work on your CV in this new repo.
 If you already have a draft CV from Lab 1, feel free to copy this draft to your new repo.